jacekkopecky/living-meta-analysis/monitoring/README.md

 ## Deployment of OS-level monitoring scripts

+LiMA server:

 - On LiMA server, create `living-meta-analysis/statsd-server-conf.sh` that specifies the location of the StatsD VM as `STATSD_HOST` and `STATSD_PORT`
+- In the above file, also include `STATSD_PREFIX=lima.` (with the trailing `.`) so it ties to the prepared dashboard above
 - Make sure that `living-meta-analysis/monitoring/scripts/monitor.sh` gets run at boot
 - Example init files for Debian are provided in `deployment/`  TODO

+Stats server:

+- On the stats server (where StatsD and Graphite are deployed) repeat the above steps, but use the prefix `STATSD_PREFIX=statsvr.`